hathora/builder/docs/deploy.md

 ## Build

 First, you must build your project by running `hathora build`.
-This will create a `dist` folder at your project root, and inside `dist` you will find a `client` and `server` directory.
+This will create a `dist` inside your `server` directory and also inside each of your client subdirectories.

 The directory structure will look something like this:

 ```
 . # project root
-└─ dist
 ├─ client
 │  ├─ prototype-ui
+│  │  └─ dist
 │  └─ web
+│     └─ dist
 └─ server
+   └─ dist
 ```

 ## Client